Denise Richards Reveals Reason She Told Her Daughters About Her ‘Playboy’ Spread

 My husband posted this so I figured I would #fbf… fun sexy shoot, many familiar women did for a book. inspired by the hot #vargasgirls .. my daughters were at this shoot.
 I think for the longest time they thought I worked in a trailer, that’s where they would hang out getting my hair and make up done????????????

-While the actress admits she can be stern, she tries not to be judgemental toward her children, revealed People.
+While the actress admits she can be stern, she tries not to be judgmental toward her children, revealed People.
 In July, Denise confided she does have different opinions than her two teenage daughters, causing them to clash on occasion.
-However, she stated she is grateful that her children are strong-willed.
-She admitted she behaved similarly toward her own parents.
+However, she stated she is grateful that her children are strong-willed, as she admitted she behaved similarly toward her own parents.
 Denise also shared she is extremely proud of her children.
 The television personality continued to say a parent recently called her up to compliment her daughters’ manners.

 To see more of Denise, be sure to watch the upcoming season of The Real Housewives of Beverly Hills on Bravo.